RubyInline Tricks and Tips

 So we score each complete matrix, and then move on to another combination, until we either reach the maximum possible score, or exhaust all combinations of the matrix or hit a time limit.
 Hopefully we have at least one matrix before hitting the time limit.
 Now those of you familiar with combinatorial math know this numbers get very large very quickly.
 For instance, for 20 teams playing 5 games each, the number of combinations is “400 choose 50” or 1.70359003 × 1064 (a really big number).
 Now we do eliminate some games since we know each team can’t play itself, and there may be seed, home and away game restrictions, but as you can see, it can be a time consuming problem to solve.

 So when I first started playing with the system, I was a little shocked to find out that to schedule 5 cross-group games between 4 groups of 10 teams took 3 minutes (basically, it was hitting the built in timeout).
 I first walked through the code replacing all the bubble sorts with native ruby array sorting calls, and attempting to reduce unnecessary object copying where possible.
 Finally, I realized that the system was finding the best possible score for this scenario in 30 seconds, but was continuing to process until the time limit was exhausted.
 So the first thing I did was calculate the highest possible score for the matrix, and then made the algorithm stop when it was hit.
-(We still need to go back and consider the speed a perfect score vs. 60-80%.)
+(We still need to go back and consider the speed of a perfect score vs. 60-80%.)
 That got me down to 30 seconds for the 40 team scenario, but it still seemed way too slow for me, at which point I started investigating how to call out to C code in Ruby.

 As an extra motivator, when this problem was described to a friend of mine, he felt compelled to tweet “Re-implementing your O(n!) algorithm in C (from Ruby) probably isn’t going to help”.
 I have to thank him for the inspiration.